-South Korea: Value added by industry as percent of GDP: For that indicator, The World Bank provides data for South Korea from 1960 to 2016.
-The average value for South Korea during that period was 33.65 percent with a minumum of 18.38 percent in 1960 and a maximum of 40.21 percent in 1991.
+USA: Value added by industry as percent of GDP: For that indicator, The World Bank provides data for the USA from 1997 to 2015.
+The average value for the USA during that period was 21.67 percent with a minumum of 20.03 percent in 2015 and a maximum of 23.95 percent in 1997.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

-The importance of industry in the economy of South Korea and other countries is measured as the value added of the industrial sector as percent of GDP.
+The importance of industry in the economy of the USA and other countries is measured as the value added of the industrial sector as percent of GDP.
 Industry includes mining, manufacturing, construction, electricity, water, and gas.

 Definition: Industry corresponds to ISIC divisions 10-45 and includes manufacturing (ISIC divisions 15-37).
 It comprises value added in mining, manufacturing (also reported as a separate subgroup), construction, electricity, water, and gas.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Note: For VAB countries, gross value added at factor cost is used as the denominator.